 That’s where apps like Slack come in.
 Slack allows you to contact team members at your (and their) leisure.
 It also leaves a written record of conversations and lets you broadcast news and questions to whole channels.
 That way, you can talk to whoever you need to, and whoever needs to reach you can speak to you.

 Productivity and efficiency are sometimes hard to maintain.
-However, with the right tools, and a little bit of strategy, you can keep yourself running at full speed.
+However, with the right tools, and a little bit of strategy, you can give your full time at work.